Steve Edwards | Longreads | July 2018 | 16 minutes (4,482 words)

 I can only speculate about his motivations.
 I know as much about Granddad’s private thoughts and feelings as I do about the circumstances that landed him on the cover of Life in the first place.
 But against everything I can’t know stands a simple fact: He was there.
 One of the first “re-creation” photographs of the trip — a shot that never made it into the magazine but that I discovered years later in an online archive — boldly underscores the seriousness of his commitment.
 In the picture, a group of men at the railroad yards stand over a body that’s been covered by a blanket.
 One man has his hand on his head as though in shock.
 The image is composed so that a nearby freighter’s boxcars crowd out the entire right side of the frame.
 Foregrounded on the left and taking up nearly as much space, his back to the camera, Granddad looks on.
 He’s dressed in clothes he might have worn at 19 — a denim jacket, a wool cap with earflaps.
 He and Leonard McCombe, on maybe the first day of their trip around the world and back, had staged the scene of his father’s tragic death.
 When I look at the picture, I don’t see the picture.
 I smell pitch oozing from railroad ties.
 I feel the heat and rumble of the freighter’s big engine.
 No one else could have known what he felt standing there.
 Maybe that was reason enough to want to tell the story.

 In 1944, after he’d been shot, Granddad thought the last things he was going to see were the clouds and the sky.
-Forty years later, dying of lung cancer in the Veterans’ Administration hospital in Danville, Indiana, the thought became a kind of wish.
+Forty years later, dying of lung cancer in the Veterans’ Administration hospital in Danville, Illinois, the thought became a kind of wish.
 After chemo and surgery, talk had turned to him coming home.
 Granny bought a chair and a beach umbrella so he could sit in the backyard and listen to birds and watch the clouds.
 I imagined him getting better, stronger, putting on weight, not coughing anymore, his hair growing back, his arm around my shoulders some afternoon at Lake Shelbyville fishing for black crappie.
 But the night he got the all clear, the relief was too much.
 Instead of coming home, he died in his sleep.

 At 10 years old, nothing had ever scared me as much as walking into his hospital room and seeing him so frail.
 My brother and I stood by his bed, stunned, just looking at him and trying not to cry.
 He slowly pulled the oxygen tube from his nostrils and put a thumb over the vents and beckoned my brother to come close.